iO-Academy/2020-jan-officeSignIn/README.md

 -Run the app on the port specified in the documentation in the app directory

 ### Setting up the DataBase
-- Create and SQL database called 'maydenSignIn' then import the 'maydenSignIn_2020-04-20.sql' from the db directory in the root of api.
+- Create an SQL database called 'maydenSignIn' then import the 'maydenSignIn_2020-04-20.sql' from the db directory in the root of api.